 There is no greater disability in society, than the inability to see a person as more. ~ Robert M Hensel

-Consider this as well – An authentic Disability Life Coach, able to fully understand and relate to the struggles, barriers, and the journey of recovery, has not only survived their own personal trauma, but they have thrived in spite of their challenges.
+There is an added benefit to having a Coach who has a disability, or recovered from one.
+They are able to fully understand and relate to the struggles, barriers, and the journey of recovery.
+They have not only survived their own personal trauma, but they have thrived in spite of their challenges.
 In other words, the coach has gone from survivor to thriver.
-With that genuine experience, there is no doubt that your coach understands difficulty and knows what it takes to overcome complex obstacles.
+With that genuine experience, there is no doubt that your Coach understands difficulty and knows what it takes to overcome complex obstacles.
 This can allow you to trust the process and get the most from the coaching experience.

 Key Areas of the Coaching Process:

-- Disability Coaching is designed to improve medical communication between patients and medical professionals, promote patient empowerment and change the way we define wellness, sickness and healing.
-Explore your ability to make clear, direct requests for support and accommodations
+- Disability Coaching is designed to help the client improve their own medical communication between themselves and medical professionals, promote empowerment and change the way we define wellness, sickness and healing.
+Coaching allows you to explore your ability to make clear, direct requests for support and accommodations

-- Disability coaching is a mental and emotional process of supporting a client to unlock their potential, maximise their performance and grow beyond the current circumstances of their condition
+- Disability coaching is designed to be a mental and emotional process of supporting a client to unlock their potential, maximize their performance and grow beyond the current circumstances of their condition

-- Disability Coaching is about creating a structure for change, empowerment and fulfillment, for the sake of enhancing well-being and recognizing limitations
+- Disability Coaching is designed around creating a structure for change, fulfillment, for the sake of enhancing well-being, and recognizing limitations

-- Disability Coaching helps to identify and discover your strengths, and confidently face difficult situations while expanding problem solving skills
+- Disability Coaching is designed to help identify and discover your strengths, and confidently face difficult situations while expanding problem solving skills

-- Disability Coaching helps expand your ability to make clear, direct requests for support and accommodations
+- Disability Coaching is designed to help expand your ability to make clear, direct requests for support and accommodations

-- Disability Coaching explores time management skills with the Client
+- Disability Coaching is designed to explore time management skills with the Client

-- Disability Coaching is about helping a patient / client to find their own answers and solutions, become more creative, resilient, and adaptive
+- Disability Coaching is designed to help a client to find their own answers and solutions, become more creative, resilient, and adaptive

-- Disability Coaching is offering space and attentiveness for the client to experience and see themselves authentically and developing their communication skills
+- Disability Coaching is designed to offer space and attentiveness for the client to experience and see themselves authentically and developing their communication skills

 Disability does not mean inability. ~ Anonymous